open-cogsci/datamatrix/doc-pelican/include/api/series.md

 - `reduce_fnc` -- The function to reduce the baseline epoch to a single value.
 If None, np.nanmedian() is used.
 	- Type: FunctionType, None
 	- Default: None
-- `method` -- Specifies whether divisive or subtrace correction should be used.
-Divisive is the default for historical purposes, but subtractive is generally preferred.
+- `method` -- Specifies whether divisive or subtractive baseline correction should be used. (*Changed in v0.7.0: subtractive is now the default*)
 	- Type: str
 	- Default: 'subtractive'